LeQuangDan/3PPP-parallel-robot/README.md

 # 3PPP-parallel-robot
-This project share the simulation of a 3-dof parallel robot manipulator which included the dynamic model of parallel robot.
+This project share the simulation of a 3-dof parallel robot manipulator which included the dynamic model of parallel robot in Matlab/Simulink.

 This simulation was used in